Lythinari/TeslaCamViewer/README.md

 ./TeslaCam/SavedClips/2022-04-11_19-23-07/2022-04-11_19-14-27-back.mp4
 ```

-Copy the contents into the `textarea` in the webpage and push `setVideo`
+Copy the contents into the `textarea` in the webpage and push the `Set Video` button.
+This will load the videos and play them accordingly.